zslwyuan/AMF-Placer/doc/pages/_2_getStarted.md

 4. Extract Design Information from Vivado
 5. Extract Device Information from Vivado
 6. (Optional) Load the Output Placement in Vivado
+7. (Optional) Visualize the Placement Convergence Procedure
-7. (Optional) Customize the Placement Flow
+8. (Optional) Customize the Placement Flow

 **1. Build the Placer**
 First of all, users need to download the project and the command below will download it from GitHub: